Lagrangian Motion Magnification with Double Sparse Optical Flow Decomposition: Optical Flow Detection in Facial Micro-Motions

-\begin{remark}[Additional training data from CASME II] The first training dataset is obtained by annotating the CASME II data.
-For this, we apply the dense inverse search (DIS) approach from \cite{kroeger2016fast} implemented in the OpenCV library \cite{opencv_library}.
-This method uses a variational technique close to \cite{brox2004high,sun2010secrets}.
-While the method is optimized with respect to computational speed, we observed that many refinement iterations are needed to achieve good performance on microexpression data.
-Additionally, the variational OT method might require fine tuning of the regularization and solver parameters on different image resolutions and face sizes which is both not the case for RAFT.
+The ME dataset is constructed by annotating SMIC and CASME with the dense inverse search (DIS) approach from \mbox{\cite{kroeger2016fast}} implemented in the OpenCV library \mbox{\cite{opencv_library}}.
+This method uses a variational technique close to \mbox{\cite{brox2004high,sun2010secrets}} for refinement and uses a very fast method for initialization.
+While DISO is optimized with respect to computational speed, we observed that many refinement iterations are needed to achieve satisfactory performance on microexpression data.
+Additionally, the variational OF method might require fine tuning of the regularization and solver parameters on different image resolutions and face sizes which is why a state-of-the-art OF method such as RAFT is preferred.
 In this paper, we combine the high accuracy of variational OF estimation for the annotation of the unseen data and the fast convergence of RAFT training.

-For the second data training set, we take into account that despite the small motion that microexpressions cause, the shading information alone can already be sufficient to detect them \cite{xu2017microexpression}.
-Therefore, we include a training sequence without changes in shading.
-For a microexpression recording $f$ at time $t\in\{1, ..., T-1\}$, we estimate the displacement field $\mathbf{v}(t,\cdot)$ between $f(1, \cdot)$ and $f(t, \cdot)$ as above as ground truth displacement.
-Then, we propagate the color information of the first frame of a sequence to the complete recordings by forward warping using $\mathbf{v}$, see Figure \ref{fig:forward_backward_warping}. \end{remark}
+To create the ME dataset, we compute the flow with respect to the first frame for each microexpression sequence in SMIC and CASME.
+We then apply the estimated motion to the reference frame: For a microexpression recording $f$ at time $t\in\{1, ..., T-1\}$, we estimate the displacement field $\mathbf{v}(t,\cdot)$ between $f(1, \cdot)$ and $f(t, \cdot)$ as above as ground truth displacement.
+Then, we propagate the color information of the first frame of a sequence to the complete recordings by forward warping using $\mathbf{v}$, see Figure \ref{fig:forward_backward_warping} into $\hat{f}(t, \cdot)$.
+Finally, we include both $\hat{f}$ and $f$ together with the ground truth displacement $\mathbf{v}$ into the ME dataset.
+With this strategy, we ensure that the dataset contains accurate image and flow pairs with $\hat{f}$ as well as the original image sequence with shading information in $f$ for which we have OF estimates.
+Including the shading information is particularly important for microexpressions.
+Apart from the small, microexpression induced movements, the shading information alone can already be sufficient for microexpression detection \mbox{\cite{xu2017microexpression}}.